-Corticosteroids should be used with caution in patients with myasthenia gravis (See myopathy statement in Musculoskeletal Effects section).
+Corticosteroids should be used with caution in patients with myasthenia gravis (see myopathy statement in Section 4.4 Special Warnings and Precautions for Use, Musculoskeletal).

 Although controlled clinical trials have shown corticosteroids to be effective in speeding the resolution of acute exacerbations of multiple sclerosis, they do not show that corticosteroids affect the ultimate outcome or natural history of the disease.
-The studies do show that relatively high doses of corticosteroids are necessary to demonstrate a significant effect.
-(See section 4.2 Posology and method of administration).
+The studies do show that relatively high doses of corticosteroids are necessary to demonstrate a significant effect (see Section 4.2 Dosage and Method of Administration).